Chapter 18.105

 1. Continuity of building facades along the street with no interruptions in the progression of building and uses except for pedestrian access.

-2. Structured or underground parking with ground floor commercial uses that incorporate pedestrian friendly building design and amenities along the street frontages.
+2. Structured or underground parking with ground-floor commercial uses that incorporate pedestrian-friendly building design and amenities along the street frontages.

-3. Pedestrian friendly street level building design amenities such as highly articulated facades with a variety of high quality materials and architectural detailing, visibility into buildings, awnings, paseos, or arcades, and signage oriented and scaled to the pedestrian, located directly behind the sidewalk.
+3. Pedestrian-friendly street-level building design amenities such as highly articulated facades with a variety of high quality materials and architectural detailing, visibility into buildings, awnings, paseos, or arcades, and signage oriented and scaled to the pedestrian, located directly behind the sidewalk.

 4. Pedestrian amenities, including wide sidewalks, weather protection through building design, landscaping, fountains, public seating or other street furniture, public art, additional lighting, or other pedestrian amenities.

-6. Contribution to transit-supportive facilities, such as a combination of shelters; benches; or direct connections to transit station or safe and secure bicycle storage and facilities that exceed the requirements of CDC 18.160.120 (Bicycle parking).
+6. Contribution to transit-supportive facilities, such as a combination of shelters, benches, or direct connections to transit station or safe and secure bicycle storage and facilities that exceed the requirements of CDC 18.160.120 (Bicycle parking).

-D. Minimum and Maximum Parking Requirements.
+C. Minimum and Maximum Parking Requirements.
 The parking requirements in Chapter 18.160 CDC (Parking, Loading, and Access) shall apply as follows:

 1. Projects Near BART.
 CDC 18.160.050 provides for reductions to the required number of spaces for sites within one-half mile of a BART station.